Royal Scots Greys: Waterloo

 Just as I was pushing one of our men back into the ranks I saw him fall at my feet from a sabre slash.
 I turned round instantly – to see English cavalry forcing their way into our midst and hacking us to pieces.
 Just as it is difficult, if not impossible, for the best cavalry to break into infantry who are formed into squares and who defend themselves with coolness and daring, so it is true that once the ranks have been penetrated, then resistance is useless and nothing remains for the cavalry to do but to slaughter at almost no risk to themselves.
 This is what happened, in vain our poor fellows stood up and stretched out their arms; they could not reach far enough to bayonet these cavalrymen mounted on powerful horses, and the few shots fired in chaotic melee were just as fatal to our own men as to the English.
 And so we found ourselves defenceless against a relentless enemy who, in the intoxication of battle, sabred even our drummers and fifers without mercy.

 A lieutenant of the 92nd Highlanders who was present would later write, "the Scots Greys actually walked over this column".

 As the Scots Greys waded through the French column, Sergeant Charles Ewart found himself within sight of the eagle of 45e Régiment de Ligne (45th Regiment of the Line).
 With a chance to capture the eagle, Ewart fought his way towards it, later recounting:

 With the eagle captured, Sergeant Ewart was ordered to take the trophy off, denying the French troops a chance to recapture their battle standard.
 In recognition of his feat, he was promoted from sergeant to ensign.

-Having defeated the column and captured one of its battle standards, the Scots Greys were now disorganised.
+Having defeated the French column and captured one of its battle standards, the Scots Greys were now disorganised.
 Neither Ponsonby nor Hamilton were able to effectively bring their troopers back under control.
 Rather than being able to reorganise, the Scots Greys continued their advance gaining speed, eventually galloping, and now aimed at Durutte's division of infantry.
 Unlike the disordered column that had been engaged in attacking Pack's brigade, some of Durutte's men had time to form square to receive the cavalry charge.
 The volley of musket fire scythed through the Scots Greys' ragged line as they swept over and round the French infantry, unable to break them.
 Colonel Hamilton was last seen during the charge, leading a party of Scots Greys, towards the French artillery.
 However, in turning to receive the Scots Greys' charge, Durutte's infantry exposed themselves to the 1st Royal Dragoons.
 The Royal Dragoons slashed through them, capturing or routing much of the column.